PMC6274/odor_pipeline_bonsai/README.md

 ### Open the experiment

-Open the workflow in the Bonsai editor with the YAML values applied:
+Double-click `start_experiment.bat` and choose the session YAML.
+Or from a terminal, open the workflow in the Bonsai editor with the YAML values applied:

 ```powershell
 .\start_experiment.bat experiments\2026-07-01_mouse-001.yaml